Supriya Pilgaonkar: Rise to Television Fame and Supporting Roles in Films (1994–2009)

 Following the success of Tu Tu Main Main, she continued to play leading roles in various television shows across genres.
 In 1996, she appeared in the murder mystery series Mumkin, and later starred in the comedy-mystery Kabhi Biwi Kabhi Jasoos (2002–2003), portraying a wife who also works as a detective.
 In 2002, she appeared in Vikram Bhatt's Hindi film Awara Paagal Deewana, playing the role of a greedy wife to Paresh Rawal and mother to Amrita Arora.
 While the film received mixed reviews, her performance was appreciated, with Taran Adarsh of Bollywood Hungama calling it "first-rate."
 Subsequently, in 2003, she played a maid who acts as a cupid between the lead characters played by Riteish Deshmukh and Genelia D'Souza in the romantic drama Tujhe Meri Kasam.

 In 2004, she reunited with Bhatt for the romantic psychological thriller Aetbaar, where she played the wife of Amitabh Bachchan in a story centered on a teenage girl who falls in love with a psychopath.
 While the film, notable for being the only production backed by Ratan Tata, was a commercial failure despite its high-profile cast, some critics noted that Pilgaonkar appeared too young to convincingly portray Bipasha Basu's mother.
 Furthermore, she played the lead in the Marathi slapstick comedy Navra Maza Navsacha, an ensemble film about the challenges faced by a couple during a bus journey from Mumbai to Ganpatipule to fulfill a religious vow.
 Inspired by the 1972 Hindi film Bombay to Goa, it earned both critical acclaim and commercial success, grossing around ₹5 crore and becoming one of the highest-grossing Marathi films of 2004, while later achieving cult classic status.
 From 2006 to 2007, she played the lead in her home production sitcom Tu Tota Main Maina, and in the same year, reunited with Reema Lagoo for Kadvee Khattee Meethi (2006), a spiritual sequel to Tu Tu Main Main, in which she reprised a similar daughter-in-law role.
-The next year, took on supporting roles in several Hindi films, including Barsaat, Deewane Huye Paagal, and Bluffmaster!; however, her performances went largely unnoticed.
+The next year, took on supporting roles in several Hindi films, including Barsaat, Deewane Huye Paagal, and Bluffmaster!.

 Her next Marathi release was the comedy-drama Aamhi Satpute, in which she played a compassionate woman who brings order and warmth to a chaotic household through discipline, care, and unwavering determination.
 Her performance earned her the Favourite Actress Award at the inaugural Maharashtracha Favourite Kon? awards, as well as the Favourite Jodi Award at the same ceremony.
 Around the same time, she also played the title role in the daily soap Radhaa Ki Betiyaan Kuch Kar Dikhayengi, which aired on Imagine TV and was produced by DJ's a Creative Unit.
 The show ran for a year and featured her as a strong matriarch guiding her daughters toward success.